ChihyeonYoon/Adversarial-Adaptation-Synthetic-Respiratory-Sound-Data/README.md

-# Adversarial Adaptation Synthetic REspiratory Sound Data
+# Adversarial Fine-tuning using Generated Respiratory Sound to Address Class Imbalance
-Adversarial Adaptation to Align Synthetic Respiratory Sound Data for Improved Imbalanced Classification Task

 ## Notion
 To train or evalutate the audio diffusion model, please see ```Diffwave/``` folder.

-To train or evalutate the respiratory sound classification task, please see ``Classification/``` folder.
+To train or evalutate the respiratory sound classification task, please see ```Classification/``` folder.

 ## Environmental set-up